Layr-Labs/eigensdk-rs/README.md

 To test locally :-

-You need `foundry` to successfully to run it.
+You need `foundry` to successfully run it.

 ```bash
 cargo test